Carpenter ant damage in wood - identification guide for Idaho homes

 • Catastrophic damage (extensive reconstruction): $15,000 - $50,000+

-• Treatment cost (professional elimination): Starting at $49
+• Treatment cost (professional elimination): A fraction of potential repair costs

 The Moisture Connection